Taxation of Indian Mutual Funds for NRIs in Canada - Pivot Money

 Who This Guide Applies To

-This page is relevant if:
+This guide is relevant if you:

-• You are an NRI or OCI
+• Are an NRI or OCI

-• You are a tax resident of Canada
+• Are a tax resident of Canada

-• You file Canadian income tax returns
+• File Canadian income tax returns

 How India Taxes Mutual Funds for NRIs in Canada